-As of March 31, 2012, the State had approximately 184,141 full-time equivalent annual salaried employees funded from all funds including some part-time and temporary employees, off-budget agencies and university systems, but excluding seasonal, legislative and judicial employees.
-The workforce is now 20 percent smaller than it was in 1990, when it peaked at 230,600 positions.
-The State workforce is projected to total 185,919 positions at the end of FY 2013.
-The State workforce subject to direct Executive control is expected to total 121,841 full time equivalent positions at the end of FY 2013, a reduction of 9,900 from FY 2010 levels.
+As of March 31, 2013, the State had approximately 180,802 full-time equivalent annual salaried employees funded from all funds including some part-time and temporary employees, independentlyelected agencies and university systems, but excluding seasonal, legislative and judicial employees.
+The workforce is now substantially smaller than it was in 1990, when it peaked at approximately 230,000 positions.
+The State workforce is projected to total 181,305 positions at the end of FY 2014.
+The State workforce subject to direct Executive control is expected to total 120,468 full time equivalent positions at the end of FY 2014.

 The State Public Employment Relations Board defines negotiating units for State employees.
-The Governor's Office of Employee Relations conducts collective bargaining negotiations with the State's unions, with the exception of employees of the Judiciary, public authorities and the Legislature.
+GOER conducts collective bargaining negotiations with the State's unions, with the exception of employees of the Judiciary, public authorities and the Legislature.
 Such negotiations include terms and conditions of employment, except pension benefits.
-The State has a five-year labor contract with the State's largest State employee union, CSEA, and a four-year labor contract with the State's largest State employee union, PEF.
-Additionally, the State reached agreements with the New York State Police Benevolent Association (representing the Agency Police Services Unit bargaining unit, formerly the Agency Law Enforcement Services) for FY 2006 through FY 2015; the law enforcement unit of New York State Correctional Officers and Police Benevolent Association (non-arbitration eligible members) for FY 2010 through FY 2016; and Council 82 security supervisors for FY 2010 through FY 2016.
-The State is currently engaged in negotiations with other unions, which represent approximately 35 percent of the State workforce.
+The State has a five-year labor contract with the State's largest State employee union, CSEA as well as UUP, and a four-year labor contract with the State's second largest State employee union, PEF.
+Additionally, the State reached agreements with NYSPBA (representing the APSU bargaining unit, formerly ALES) for FY 2006 through FY 2015; and NYSCOPBA and Council 82 for FY 2010 through FY 2016.
+The State is currently engaged in negotiations with other unions, which represent approximately 10 percent of the State workforce.